gdoornenbal/monitoring-plugins/README.md

 # monitoring-plugins
 Here i put some self-created or modified monitoring plugins voor nagios/opsview/icinga.

+### check_apc_pdu.sh
+Script to check APC Power Distribution Units.
+Note: AP8XXX measurements below 0.5A are squelched to 0A...

+### check_aruba_instant
+Used to monitor number of AP's and connected devices in an aruba instant cluster.
+You can set filters and warning parameters.
+See script help for more info.

 ### check_dane
 A complete new plugin to check DANE TLSA records.
 Already with the following options:
  * hosts with sni enabled are supported